w3c-fedid/FedCM/explainer/cookies.md

 ![](static/mock28.svg)

-Upon approval, the user agent would hand it back the result to the relying party using the existing mechanisms:
+Upon approval, the user agent would hand back the result to the relying party using the existing mechanisms:

 ```javascript
 window.addEventListener(`message`, (e) => {